A collaboration of 11 different Barry County organizations to help get families outside together.

-Hundreds of families have participated in these programs over the past three years and have appreciated learning about new places and having the opportunities to try new things.
+Hundreds of families have participated in these programs over the past four years and have appreciated learning about new places and having the opportunities to try new things.

 “One of the reasons that the organizations are interested in participating is to help attract people to the unique places of Barry County and to help the public recognize our local resources” said Matthew Dykstra, program manager at Pierce Cedar Creek Institute.
 “Many of us are busy doing our regular programs throughout the year, but this is a great opportunity to go after a broader audience and to have a lot of fun with the people that participate.”

 The program has its origins in the No Child Left Inside national initiatives.
 Inspired by the book “Last Child in the Woods” by Richard Louv, people around the nation recognized that children today were spending much less time outside just playing and exploring.
 This has contributed to a variety of consequences, including poorer health, less understanding and appreciation for the natural world, even lower levels of some social skills.
 Children (and adults too) need the time to interact with, to relax in, and to learn from the natural world for their health.
 An important goal of the No Family Left Indoors programs is to provide an easy way for families in Barry County to spend time outdoors doing fun activities together.

 No Family Left Indoors is generously sponsored by Pennock Health Services